mystyle-platform/mystyle-wp-custom-product-designer/readme.txt

 5. Example of a Smart Car with a background image applied

 == Changelog ==

+= 3.13.0 =
+* Added a new 'hidden' design access setting.
+* Updated the readme.txt to reflect that the plugin has been tested with up to WP 5.2.3.
+* Updated the main plugin file to reflect that the plugin has been tested with up to WC 3.7.1.

 = 3.12.5 =
 * Fixed a bug with the customize page with sites running later versions of